CCIS Director and Professor of Sociology, UCSD

 Fax: (858) 822-4432

 In addition to ongoing comparative work on regional variations in immigration law, John Skrentny has begun a new project with his UCSD colleague Kevin Lewis on how science and engineering workers respond to change in their fields.
 With funding by the Alfred P. Sloan Foundation, they will explore which workers are most likely to engage in training to keep their skills current and also what happens after they train.
 This project is part of a larger effort to understand the dynamics of demand for skill workers in the U.S. and abroad.
-Skrentny also has a new book forthcoming from Princeton University Press, tentatively titled After Civil Rights: Racial Realism in the New American Workplace.
+Skrentny’s new book from Princeton University Press is After Civil Rights: Racial Realism in the New American Workplace.
 This book explores the ways that economic, demographic, and political changes have helped create a new strategy for managing race in the workplace.
-The will have chapters examining the meaning of race in high-skilled, private sector jobs; government employment; media and entertainment; and also the low-skilled job sector.
 His previous work includes two books and edited another on the historical development of laws and policies to protect the rights and opportunities of minorities in the US.
 These studies have included a wide variety of groups, including African Americans, Latinos, Asian Americans, and white ethnics, as well as immigrants, the disabled, gays/lesbians and women of all races and ethnicities.
 This research has sought to bring a cultural approach to the fields of historical institutionalism and American political development.
 Starting with the premise that no policy is developed without the decisions of policy makers, Skrentny has focused his research on the worldviews and actions of policy-making elites, situating them in their historical, local and global contexts.

 Geographical Regions of Specialization